Jessy Bulbo: Early life

 Bulbo was born at the Hospital Fernando Quiroz in Álvaro Obregón, Mexico City and grew up in Tlalnepantla de Baz.
 Her parents were young activists who, due to her mother's pregnancy of her eldest brother, left a demonstration early and escaped the Tlatelolco massacre.
 Her mother, a Marxist and Sociology undergraduate at Universidad Autónoma Metropolitana, raised her and her three brothers under equal conditions.
-She recalls feeling discriminated at school for her non-religious upbringing.
+She recalls feeling discriminated against at school for her non-religious upbringing.

 Bulbo wanted to be a dancer, but went to Journalism School at National Autonomous University of Mexico.
-Around the age of 17, she started attending live shows and in one of them, she met Carlos Pérez, bassist of Los Psicóticos, with whom she became engaged.
+Around the age of 17, she started attending live shows, and in one of them, she met Carlos Pérez, bassist of Los Psicóticos, with whom she became engaged.
 He encouraged her to play the bass and introduced her to other punk and garage bands.
 She eventually dropped out of college amidst a general strike in the institution.

-Also when she was 17, her parents divorced.
-Her mother would later move to California and her father became an economist for the federal government.
+Also, when she was 17, her parents divorced.
+Her mother would later move to California, and her father became an economist for the federal government.

 Career

 Las Ultrasónicas

 As she got to know different bands, she was introduced to Tere Farsissa and Ali Gua-Gua, who invited her to their newly formed band Las Ultrasónicas in 1996.

 As she joined the band, she adopted the nickname "Bulbo" ("bulb" in Spanish) due to her obsession with valve amplifiers, which often had bulb-like tubes.

-In 2000, the band went on hiatus and Bulbo went to Xalapa, where she formed Bulbo Raquídeo.
+In 2000, the band went on hiatus, and Bulbo went to Xalapa, where she formed Bulbo Raquídeo.
 The following year, she returned to Mexico City to record Oh sí, más más!!! with Las Ultrasónicas, but left the group the year after, in November, following several conflicts and arguments.

 Solo career

 First solo works: Saga Mama, Taras Bulba (2001-2010)

 Bulbo considered going solo after leaving the group, but she felt unmotivated and fell into depression.
 After recovering, she started attending shows again and in one of them, she met Alexis Ruiz, vibraphonist of Pathé de Fuá, and started working on musical ideas with him.

-Ruiz encouraged her to resume her musical career and they formed a duo named Bulberizer, which later changed its name to Jessy Bulbo y La Chen-Chachón until she started using only her name in 2006.
-She group's line-up was completed with Aarón Bautista (guitar, keyboards), Damián Pérez (guitar, drums) and Héctor Salazar (organs and effects).
+Ruiz encouraged her to resume her musical career, and they formed a duo named Bulberizer, which later changed its name to Jessy Bulbo y La Chen-Chachón until she started using only her name in 2006.
+The group's line-up was completed with Aarón Bautista (guitar, keyboards), Damián Pérez (guitar, drums), and Héctor Salazar (organs and effects).

 After signing with Nuevos Ricos, she released her first demo, "Maldito", and later (2007) released her debut solo album, Saga Mama, with distribution by EMI.

 In 2008, she released her second effort, Taras Bulba, also with Nuevos Ricos.
 She then switched for Grabaxxiones Alicia and in 2010 she released her third solo album, Telememe + Greatest Tits, a double album featuring new material (Telememe) and a compilation (Greatest Tits).
 Telememe was preceded by the Chava Flores-inspired, ranchera single "La Cruda Moral".